Reikooters/DbIpToSql/README.md

 ## :alarm_clock: Running the application on a schedule

-As mentioned earlier, the data is only downloaded if the database on the DB-IP website is newer than the version stored in `tblDataVersion`.
+As mentioned earlier, the data is only downloaded if the database on the DB-IP website is newer than the version stored in the `tblDataVersion` table.
 This means it is safe to run the application on a schedule to keep the data up to date.

 Data is also first inserted into a temporary table during processing.
 Then, using a transaction, the current `tblIpAddresses` table is dropped, and the temporary table renamed to `tblIpAddresses` to then be used as the live table.
 This means that applications using the database should not experience any downtime while the update is being processed.